marcjulianschwarz/obsidian-vault-blog/Posts/ghostty.md

 blog-published: 2025-01-13
 ---

-Recently, I stumbled upon [Ghostty](https://ghostty.org/) a nice looking open source terminal emulator.
-It feels very fast, comparable to native terminals.
-I have been using it for the past few weeks in my macOS setup and found it to come quite close to the macOS `Terminal.app` experience.
+I stumbled upon [Ghostty](https://ghostty.org/) a nice looking open source terminal emulator.
+It feels fast, even comparable to native terminals.
+I have been using it for the past weeks in my macOS setup and found it to come close to the macOS `Terminal.app` experience.

 What I enjoy most about Ghostty is its easy configuration.
 You can open and edit the config file with the keyboard shortcut `cmd + ,` and reload it with `shift + cmd + ,`.
 These are the settings I am using right now: